shashusoft/jenkins_conan/README.md

 Create C++ Project with Jenkins
 -------------------------------
-Select “New Item” in jenkins web interface
+Select “New Item” in jenkins web interface \n
 Enter an item name “MP3_Encoder”.
-Chose your specific project name.
-  Our small C++   Project is available in GitHub in jenkins web interface, Select “Freestyle Project” Click “Ok” in “Source Code Management” option
+Chose your specific project name.  \n Our small C++   Project is available in GitHub \n in jenkins web interface, Select “Freestyle Project” Click “Ok” in “Source Code Management” option